How we use your personal information

 Find out more about how we collect, use and store your personal information.
 This includes any personal information given to us about other people named on the policy, quote or claim.
 You can read this information in a PDF.
 If you'd like a printed copy, please contact us.

+This document explains how we collect, use and store personal information.
 We want you to be confident about how we use personal information.
 As a regulated company and data controller, we take the responsibilities for the security and management of personal information seriously.
 That’s why we invest in our systems and processes to ensure that the way we collect, use, share, and store the information meets both the regulatory and our own high standards.
 When we talk about policy, this could include any subscriptions you have with LV=.

 Who we are and how to contact us